 The tendency to change one`s mind at the last moment.

-‘The Complex of Indecisiveness’ might be the cause of the major troubles in a life, such as an ability to speak in public, sound out one`s own opinion on the subject, defend one`s own position.
-The complex shall be fought up with definitely with the psychological practices that boost up one`s proper confidence.
+‘The Complex of Indecisiveness’ might be the cause of the major troubles in a life, such as inability to speak publicly, or defend one`s own position.
+The complex shall definitely be treated.

-Complex of the Dependence on the Opinion of Others
+Complex of Dependence on the Opinion of Others

-The lack of the personal confidence and the individual position might lead to the situation, when the opinion of the entourage becomes the most important element of the judgment of one`s personal behavior.
-The public praise encourages one`s particular behavior, whereas the disapproval inhibits it.
-In such a ‘merry-go-round’ runs the life of a person, who becomes the hostage of this complex, which namely can be resumed to the following syndromes:
+The lack of personal confidence and absence of individual position might lead to the situation, when the opinion of the entourage becomes the central element of one`s own judgment.
+The public praise encourages one`s own specific behavior, whereas the disapproval, inhibits it.
+The complex can be resumed to the following feautures:

 Inability to formulate one`s own position without the preliminary counseling with the others;

-High estimation of the opinion of ‘the other ‘ and the depreciation of the personal even if the latter one is right;
+High estimation of the opinion of ‘the other ‘ and depreciation of the personal opinion even if it is right;

 High tendency to follow blindly the particular groups, directions, sects;

-Excessive influence of the public opinion on one`s own life, including the private;
+Excessive influence of the public opinion on one`s private life;

 Acute reaction to the public indifference, which causes deep emotional sufferings.

 The complex tends to develop in the vicious circle “action-reaction-inhibition/advancement”.
 However, there are possible dramatic consequences if this person receives the public rejection.
-The complex can be cured by the relations built on mutually respect and esteem.
+The complex can be cured by the relation, which is built on mutually respect and esteem.

 Complex of Castration